bimdata/platform/README.md

 Then open it and set variables values as appropriate.

-Once you have setup Cypress env vars run the tests using the following command:
+Finally start and open Cypress using the following command:

 ```
 $ npm run test:e2e
 ```

-This command will start the platform locally on port `3030` and open Cypress.

 ## Build